IQSS/geoconnect/local_setup.md

 # Local Installation Instructions

-GeoConnect works as a middle layer, allowing [Dataverse](http://datascience.iq.harvard.edu/dataverse) files to be visualized on the [Harvard WorldMap](http://worldmap.harvard.edu/).
+Geoconnect works as a middle layer, allowing [Dataverse](http://datascience.iq.harvard.edu/dataverse) files to be visualized on the [Harvard WorldMap](http://worldmap.harvard.edu/).

 *caveat*: Directions not too windows friendly...